Georgegriff/griffadev/src/posts/masonry-css/masonry.md

   <div class="item" style="block-size: 2.8em;"></div>
 </div>
 ```
-With this small amount of CSS we can get a layout which is almost what we want already, exciting! lets improve it, and enable masonry layouts
+With this small amount of CSS we can get a layout which is almost what we want already, exciting!
+It has hardcoded sizing, lets improve it, and enable responsive masonry layouts,

-### Enabling Masonry layout in Firefox

-It's January 2021, i'm using Firefox 84.0.2, depending on how the spec has progressed, you may not need to enable this flag, it may even be available in other browsers, [this link may have more information](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Masonry_Layout).

-To enable in Firefox:
-1. type `about:config` into your address bar
-2. Accept the warnings
-3. In the search box find: `layout.css.grid-template-masonry-value.enabled` and enable it.
+## Building out our example

-Let's start with a fresh example, starting with a little html and lorem ipsum to generate some "bricks" for masonry layout.
+Let's start with a fresh example, starting with a little html and "lorem ipsum" to generate some "bricks" for masonry layout.

-To see the effect you will need to be view these examples in a browser that supports masonry layouts.
+To see the effect you will need to be view these examples in a browser that supports masonry layouts (at the time of writing Firefox behind a flag).

 ```html masonry-wonky-bottom
     <div class="masonry">